ultimate271/notes/gibson/neuromancer07.md

 The floodlight never wavered.

+### Some sort of monster emerges from the jacket of the collapsed man
 The back of the fallen man’s jacket heaved and burst, blood splashing the wall and doorway.
 A pair of impossibly long, rope-tendoned arms flexed grayish-pink in the glare.
 The thing seemed to pull itself up out of the pavement, through